will-z-yu/Baccarat/README.md

 At the end of the program, statistics on number of rounds, number of banker/player wins, special conditions (TIE/DRAGON/PANDA/PAIRS) and their round of occurence are shown for further analysis.

+## Additional Features

+This is the basic version of program.
+Additional features can be implemented very fast.
+Here are some examples:

+#### Make another card game simulation!

+Since this program is object oriented, the objects for cards are already implemented.
+I only need to implement rules for another game and statistics that the user wants to see.

+#### Simulate 100 more times and show me the stats!

+This program simulates 1 game of Baccarat (8 decks of cards) then displays statistics.
+I can simulate 100 games then display result if the user requests.